Chris Jones (defensive tackle, born 1994): 2016

 The Kansas City Chiefs selected Jones in the second round with the 37th overall pick in the 2016 NFL draft.
 Jones was the fifth defensive tackle drafted in 2016.

 On May 8, 2016, the Chiefs signed Jones to a four-year, $6.23 million contract with $3.44 million guaranteed and a signing bonus of $2.73 million.

 He entered training camp competing with Jaye Howard, Allen Bailey, Nick Williams, and Jimmy Staten to be the starting defensive end.
 Jones was named the backup left defensive end, behind Jaye Howard, to begin the regular season.

 Jones made his professional regular season debut in the Chiefs' season-opening 33–27 victory over the San Diego Chargers.
 The following week, he recorded his first tackle and finished with two solo tackles in a 19–12 loss to the Houston Texans.
 On October 18, 2016, he was named the starting right defensive end after Allen Bailey was placed on injured-reserve with a shoulder injury.
 On October 23, 2016, Jones earned his first career start and recorded two solo tackles in a 27–21 win against the New Orleans Saints.
 The next game, he made a solo tackle and his first career sack on Andrew Luck in a 30–14 victory over the Indianapolis Colts.
 In a Week 10 matchup with the Carolina Panthers, Jones made three solo tackles and sacked Cam Newton in a 20–17 win.
 On December 8, 2016, he recorded a season-high five combined tackles in a 21–13 win against the Oakland Raiders.
 On January 1, 2017, Jones recorded a season-high four solo tackles in a 37–27 win against the San Diego Chargers.
+In the playoffs, the Chiefs lost 18-16 to the Pittsburgh Steelers in the divisional round.
 He finished his rookie season with 28 combined tackles, two sacks, and four pass deflections in 16 games and 11 starts.
 He was named to the NFL All-Rookie Team.